 When we repent of our sin or turn 180 degrees the other way, I don’t believe we are just committing to a goal.
 Repentance involves a change of heart!
-When we see our sin in light of God’s love, we exchange wanderlust for a fulfilling emotional truth of our acceptance by Abba, Father.
-Our appetite for sin is sated with a true understanding of His delight in us.
-In this passage, David no longer wanted the cheap thrill of power because God’s powerful protection made him tremble in awe. -Teresa #Heisjealousforme
+When we see our sin in light of God’s love, we exchange wanderlust for a fulfilling truth that we are accepted by our heavenly father.* Our appetite for sin is sated with something better, a true understanding of the father’s love for us.* In this passage, David no longer wanted the cheap thrill of power or position (the adoration of people) because God’s powerful protection made him tremble in awe. -Teresa #Heisjealousforme #allforHim #eventhatwhichcostly

 1 Chronicles 21: 18-27 (ESV)